The Pearl of Austria - Lake Hallstatt

 We had just arrived at the Five Fingers Observation platform and we saw a parasailor flying by!

-This is the Five Fingers cable ascending to the top, we have just departed the Ice Caves station.
+This is the Five Fingers cable car on it's way to the top, we have just departed the Ice Caves station.

 That station we are coming up on in this video, is the Ice Cave mid-point cable car station.
 We were descending back down to the valley below.